Weak solutions for weak turbulence models in electrostatic plasmas: Regularity estimates on approximate solutions

-Combining Corollary \ref{coro_weak_conv_subseq} and Corollary \ref{coro_strong_conv_subseq}, by taking subsequence of a subsequence, we obtain a limit $u \in L^{2l}(0,T;W_{0}^{1,2l}(\Omega))$ such that $u_{n}$ converge to $u$ weakly in $L^{2l}(0,T;W_{0}^{1,2l}(\Omega))$ and strongly in $L^{q}(Q_{T})$.
-It remains to show that such a function is indeed a weak solution to the problem.
-That requires several convergence results, which will be elaborated in the next section.
+By taking subsequence of a subsequence, there must be a function $u$ satisfying all the above conditions simultaneously. \end{proof}

+Now it remains to show that such a function $u$ is indeed a weak solution to the problem.
+That requires $\partial_{x} \tilde{u}_{n}$ converging to $\partial_{x} u$ almost everywhere in $Q_{T}$, which will be elaborated in Theorem \ref{thm_converge_ae} of the next section.
+The proof of Theorem \ref{thm_converge_ae} will need a control of $\partial_{x}\left(\tilde{u}_{n}^{1-\theta}\right)$, therefore we present an auxiliary estimate as follows.